mandober/debrief.math/math.GLOSSARY.md

 ## Weakening
 The weakening rule, one of the structural rules that operate directly on the structure of a deduction system, states that the hypotheses or conclusion of a sequent may be extended with additional members and still remain valid.

+## Well-defined
+The adjective "well-defined" has as many meanings as there are nouns it complements.
+Some of the uses include: well-defined recursion, well-defined expressions, well-defined functions, well-defined relations.

+## Well-defined recursion
+Recursion is well-defined if the recursive argument keeps getting structurally "smaller" on every iteration.

+## Well-defined expression
+An expression is well-defined if its definition assigns it a unique interpretation or value.
+Otherwise it is called ambiguous.

+## Well-defined function
+A function is well defined if it gives the same result when the representation of the input is changed without changing the value of the input.

+## Well-defined relation
+If `~` is an equivalence relation on `X`, and `P(x)` is a property of elements of `X`, such that whenever `x ~ y`, `P(x)` is true if `P(y)` is true, then the property `P` is said to be well-defined (or a class invariant) under the relation `~`.

 <!-- #endregion -->